 - 1 recipe pie dough

-- Roll out half your pie dough into a 1/8″ thick rectangle.
+- Roll out half of your pie dough into a 1/8-inch-thick rectangle.
 Cut into a 3×3″ grid, as shown in the photos above.*

-- Spoon a heaping tablespoon of the corn filling into every other square.
-Add 1-2 tsp enchilada sauce and top with a sprinkling of cheese.
+- Spoon a heaping tablespoon of the corn filling onto the center of every other square.
+Add 1-2 teaspoons enchilada sauce and top with a sprinkling of cheese.

-- Peel up an empty square and place it on top of one with the filling.
-Press the edges together with your fingers, then with the tines of a fork.
+- Gently peel up an empty square and place it on top of one with the filling.
+Press the edges together with your fingers, then seal with the tines of a fork.

-- Transfer to a silicone-line or parchment-lined baking sheet and bake for 25-30 minutes, rotating halfway through.
+- Transfer to a silicone-lined or parchment-lined baking sheet and bake for 25-30 minutes, rotating the pan halfway through.
 They should be nice and golden.
-Remove from the oven and serve piping hot topped with more enchilada sauce and cheese.
+Remove from the oven and serve piping hot, topped with more enchilada sauce and cheese.

 What about you?
 Did you love this recipe as much as we did?
 Let us know in the comments below and please rate the recipe!

-Looking for more Mexican inspired appetizers?
+Looking for more Mexican inspired vegetarian appetizers?
 Try some of these tasty starters:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.